 * You plan to buy a house.
 For first-time home buyers, checking your credit score before your mortgage company checks is particularly important.
 You are about to buy the most expensive asset of your life and you don’t want to be rail-roaded like I was 90 days into the process!
 Furthermore, you don’t want to be embarrassed by your mortgage officer who rejects you after discovering your credit score is too low.
 If your credit score is below 700 after checking on your own, I would suggest not buying a property until you can get it over 720-740.
 The average score for a rejected mortgage applicant is 729!

 * You plan to refinance your mortgage.
 If you can refinance your mortgage now, do it!
 The 10-year yield is at an all-time low at 1.65%, and you can get 30-year fixed mortgages for under 4%, and jumbo 5/1 ARM rates for 2.75% or lower.
-Check Quicken Loans for the best rates given they are entirely online based and have the lowest overhead costs.
-I just checked and they offered me a 5/1 ARM for 2.625%!
 The biggest issue is that refinancing your mortgage nowadays still takes FOREVER going the non online route.
 My latest one w/ Citibank took 100 days, and I thought I was going to blow my brains out after the 90th day.
 It was a big joke!
 You don’t want to be on the 100th day of your mortgage refinance only to learn later on that some late payment on your credit derails the entire process.